-What is the best way to track mileage when driving for business purposes?
+- What is the best way to track mileage when driving for business purposes?

-I Drive a Car Provided By My Employer
+I Drive a Car Provided by My Employer

-It should be explained to you by your employer about the specifics regarding how you should be reimbursed for your expenses that are incurred while operating a vehicle owned by them.
-This is different and separate from mileage expense, which is for the purpose of drivers who own and operate a vehicle.
+The specifics of how you should be reimbursed for your expenses that are incurred while operating a company vehicle should be made clear to you by your employer.
+This is different and separate from mileage expenses, which are for the purpose of drivers who own and operate a vehicle.

-I Drive a Car Owned or Leased By Me
+I Drive a Car Owned or Leased by Me

 Different Ways to Reimburse Employees For Transportation Expenses

-This is a challenging method of reimbursement that leads to an increase in tracking all receipts, ensuring that the expenses align with the allowance and that any allowance coverage is given back to the employer.
+This is a challenging method of reimbursement that can lead to an increase in tracking all receipts, ensuring that the expenses align with the allowance and that any allowance coverage is given back to the employer.
 Additionally, it is necessary for the employees to maintain a mileage log that is used to enter each expense of business travel with actual proof of receipts of expenses.

 Standard Mileage Rate